technicallyjosh/pino-http-send/README.md

 This will use the same batching function like the CLI usage.
 If the batch length is not reached within a certain time (`timeout`), it will auto "flush".

-**It's important that you don't import/require from index when using as an API stream.
-Doing so willl require CLI args to be defined as this is a CLI-first package.**

 ### `createWriteStream`

 The options passed to this follow the same values as the CLI defined above.